 For Andrea Manocchia of Smithfield, graduation marked the bookend of a CCRI experience that began when she first enrolled in 1985.
-In 2013, with her children grown, she decided to re-enroll to get her associate degree in Administrative Office Technology, which she completed with a concentration in Medical Administration Assistant.
+In 2013, with her children grown, she decided to re-enroll to get her associate degree in Professional Studies, which she completed with a concentration in Medical Administration Assistant.

 Manocchia was in the stands last year when her daughter, Jillian Baxter, graduated from CCRI.
 “I am at my college graduation and my kids can watch me graduate,” she said.
 “Now they can be as proud of me as I was of them.”

 Baxter was by Manocchia’s side before the ceremony.
 “I’m so proud of her, and I think it’s really cool that we both graduated from the same college,” Baxter said.

 Manocchia was joined by classmates Caitlin Marcelli of Johnston and Marissa Marcello of Warwick, the three of whom would be sitting together during commencement and decorated their caps.
 “The three of us stuck together once we got to know each other in the program, so it’s so nice to be graduating together today,” Marcelli said.

 Across the hallway, Maria Alvarez of Woonsocket was reflecting on a CCRI education that began in 2007.
 She will enroll at Rhode Island College, where she plans to study early childhood education.

 She moved to the United States from Puerto Rico when she was 14 and, soon after, realized her passion for teaching.